ethereum-optimism/community-hub/src/docs/users/withdrawal.md

     is invalid.
 Bridges run their own verification so it's not a big risk for them.
-  * The cost of the merkle proof required for a withdrawal transaction is amortized over a larger pool of tokens, so the relative cost of the withdrawal is smaller.
+  * The cost of the merkle proof required for a withdrawal transaction is spread over a larger pool of tokens, so the relative cost of the withdrawal is smaller.